Sadio Sankharé

-Sadio Sankharé (born 9 July 1981 in Paris, France) is a French football defender who played a total of 35 matches in Ligue 2 for Grenoble Foot 38 and Nîmes Olympique.
+Sadio Sankharé (born 9 July 1981) is a French football defender who played a total of 35 matches in Ligue 2 for Grenoble Foot 38 and Nîmes Olympique.
 He started his career with ES Thaon in the Championnat de France amateur 2 before joining Championnat National side US Raon-l'Étape in 2004.
 Sankharé spent one season with the club, making 31 league appearances, before moving to Grenoble, where he played 15 Ligue 2 matches during a two-year spell.
 In 2007, he returned to the National with Nîmes and was an integral part of the squad that won promotion in 2007–08.

 After making 20 Ligue 2 appearances the following campaign, Sankharé joined CFA2 club SO Chambéry Foot and played three matches during the 2009–10 season.
 He then spent a year with Paris FC, before joining Chamois Niortais in the summer of 2011.